brianalegre/01-HTML-Git-CSS-Homework/README.md

 Changed FOOTER H2 to H4
  - Heading attributes to sequential order

-Removed CLASS benefits
+Removed CLASSes
- - Updated the CSS to just target the ASIDE element
+ - benefits from ASIDE, and updated the CSS to just target the ASIDE element
+ - benefitsFormat from ASIDE, and updated the CSS to just target the ASIDE SECTION elements
+ - footer, and updated the CSS to just target the FOOTER element